 SDG 6: Clean Water and Sanitation

-.
 The adjacent government landfill collects effluent and cleans it in a dedicated waste water treatment plant.
 No recyclable residue from the Temesi project is deposited on the landfill and potential toxics are treated along with the landfill effluent.
 In project scenario, organic wastes are composted and treated to remove toxic elements on the waste.
 Composting temperatures over 70 centigrade eliminate pathogens in the composting effluent thus making it harmless.
 By converting solid waste into compost and treating waste water to remove toxic elements will reduce the risk of the nearby water bodies getting polluted.

 SDG 11 :Sustainable Cities and Communities